-New Relic Mobile includes a number of ways to customize and extend the data your application sends to New Relic.
-New Relic refers to this type of implementation as "custom instrumentation."
-This document explains how to get additional data into New Relic, and how to view that new data in the New Relic UI.
+New Relic mobile monitoring includes a number of ways to customize and extend the data your mobile app reports.
+We refer to this type of implementation as "custom instrumentation."
+This document explains how to get additional data into New Relic, and how to view that new data in the UI.

 You can use these options to create your own data types for custom instrumentation for your mobile apps.
 Using these four options, you can get a wide range of data based on your needs for your apps.

-Custom attributes annotate (or "tag") your New Relic Mobile data.
+Custom attributes annotate (or "tag") your mobile monitoring data.
 A custom attribute consists of a key-value pair.
 For example, you might create the key

 userEmail with values such as

 firstname.lastname@example.org.
-The agent automatically attaches custom attributes to the default data sent by New Relic Mobile, and to any breadcrumbs or custom events you create.
+The agent automatically attaches custom attributes to default mobile monitoring data, and to any breadcrumbs or custom events you create.

 You can use custom attributes to capture usage data that's relevant to your business.
 Common examples include account names or IDs, user emails, and subscription levels.
-You can then filter and facet in the Crash analysis page and in New Relic Insights (available with Mobile Enterprise).
+You can then filter and facet in the Crash analysis page and via NRQL query.

 Setting custom attributes will add the key-value pair information at the session level.
-All default Mobile events inherit these session-level custom attributes.
+All default mobile monitoring events inherit these session-level custom attributes.

 As a best practice, use custom attributes to track a single value for a key that can be true across a session (for example, a user's subscription level, or whether SAML was used to log in).